-I’ll be honest—for years, I thought pasta bakes were just fancy casseroles that took forever to make.
-The kind of thing you only pulled together for potlucks or when you had all afternoon to spend in the kitchen.
+I kept putting off making pasta bakes for years.
+I was convinced they were just fancy casseroles that took forever to make.
+The kind of thing I only pulled together for potlucks or when I had all afternoon to spend in the kitchen.

 Then I realized I was making it way harder than it needed to be.
 A good pasta bake doesn’t need a million ingredients or complicated steps.
 You just need some ground beef, pasta, sauce, and cheese.
 Cook everything in one pot, dump it in a baking dish, and let the oven do the rest.
 It’s the kind of dinner that feels special enough for Sunday night but easy enough for a random Tuesday when everyone’s hungry and you’re too tired to think.